AABoyles/uncompiled/README.md

 $$\Pr(A|B)=\frac{\Pr(B|A)\Pr(A)}{\Pr(B|A)\Pr(A)+\Pr(B|\neg A)\Pr(\neg A)}$$
 ```

 Note the double dollar-signs.
 This denotes that the expression should be displayed on its own line.
-If you want to use inline $\LaTeX$, use single dollar signs instead.
+If you want to produce inline $\LaTeX$, use single dollar signs instead.

 ### Side- and Margin notes